 for more specific information about the regulations listed.

-Camping with 200 feet of any occupied campsite, trail, or water source.
+Camping with 200 feet of any occupied campsite, designated trail, or water source.

 -- Campfires are prohibited within 1/4 mile of a location closed to these activities (see trailhead bulletin).

 -- Do not damage any natural feature.
 This includes, but is not limited to: falling or damaging trees, trenching, and vandalism.

 Constructing any structure or improvement.
 This includes, but is not limited to: hitchrails, furniture, shelters, and rafts.